The 12 Best Backpacking Trips in the Southwest

 We all love the majesty of mountains.
 But the vividly colored, sometimes bizarre, occasionally incomprehensible geology of the Southwest canyon country enchants and inspires us in ways that words can only begin to describe.
 And while you will find very worthy dayhikes and even roadside eye candy in classic parks like Grand Canyon, Zion, and Canyonlands, you really have to put on a backpack and probe more deeply into those parks—and other canyon-country gems you may not know much about—to get a full sense of the scale, details, and hidden mysteries of these mystical landscapes.

-Drawing from three decades of chasing the best backpacking trips in the Southwest—including 10 years I spent as a field editor for Backpacker magazine and even longer running this blog—I’ve put together this list of my picks for the 10 very best multi-day hikes in canyon country, from its acknowledged gems to trips you may not have heard of.
-While I’ve numbered the trips in a specific order, I don’t intend that as a quality ranking.
+Drawing from three decades of chasing the best backpacking trips in the Southwest—including 10 years I spent as a field editor for Backpacker magazine and even longer running this blog—I’ve put together this list of my picks for the 12 very best multi-day hikes in canyon country, from its acknowledged gems to trips you may not have heard of.
+While I’ve listed the trips in a specific order, I don’t intend that as a quality ranking.
 They all deserve five stars.

 Hi, I’m Michael Lanza, creator of The Big Outside.
 Click here to sign up for my FREE email newsletter.
 Join The Big Outside to get full access to all of my blog’s stories.
 Click here for my e-guides to classic backpacking trips.
 Click here to learn how I can help you plan your next trip.